 Van Kirk Named Leading Trademark Professionals

-DENVER – Three Intellectual Property attorneys from Lewis Roca Rothgerber Christie LLP, Emily Bayton, Jennifer Van Kirk and Flavia Campbell, are included in the 2017 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+DENVER – Three Intellectual Property lawyers from Lewis Roca Rothgerber Christie LLP, Emily Bayton, Jennifer Van Kirk, and Flavia Campbell, are included in the 2017 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.

 The WTR 1000 directory focuses exclusively on trademark practices and practitioners, identifying the trademark industry's leading practitioners in 72 jurisdictions around the world.

 “Managing the portfolios of big brands is a forte of Lewis Roca Rothgerber Christie,” noted the editors of WTR.
 “The result of a recent merger between two regional powerhouses, it has no intention of slowing down, with its sights set on further growth within Colorado.”

 Emily Bayton is helping to spearhead growth efforts in Colorado, while also working across the firm's other offices.
 Bayton covers all aspects of soft IP law, with a focus on the licensing and management of marks worldwide.
 “One peer declares that her client relationship skills are off the charts," noted WTR.

 “The WTR 1000 research directory has established itself as the definitive ‘go-to’ resource for those seeking legal trademark expertise.
 We are honored to be recognized by clients and peers,” said Bayton.